 June 15, 2022 | KMOV – St. Louis Proud

 In 2004, Gateway Pet Guardians was founded after a good Samaritan named PJ Hightower began leaving food out for packs of roaming dogs she would see everyday while traveling to and from St. Louis to Belleville.
 Since then, our organization has expanded operations to open the largest Pet Resource Center in the region (54,000 square feet) that includes an affordable veterinary clinic, pet supply retail store and grooming spa.
 For much of our building’s life, it was a school – Miles Davis Elementary.
 Prior to our purchase in 2019, it stood vacant in an area with limited pet resources available.
 Today, it provides a lifesaving operation for animals in need and a reliable destination for community members to care for their pets, including access to a free pet food pantry and free spay/neuter program.
 We are so proud of how far we have come and this all wouldn’t be possible without your support.
-Click here to watch the full KMOV segment.
+Watch the full segment here.

 It’s amazing how far dogs will go to take care of their human companions.
 Adoptable Jack’s foster mom, Aisha, recently shared that he saved the life of her unborn baby.
 At eight months pregnant and just after the baby turned into cephalic presentation (head-down position), Jack repeatedly started nudging his nose up under Aisha’s belly.
 While doing this, Jack whined and headed towards the car.
 As she felt something was off, Aisha went to the hospital.
 It turned out the baby’s heartbeat was low and was essentially cut off from all nutrients.
 Because Jack sensed and alerted her there was a problem, Aisha was able to seek medical care in time to receive treatment and continue carrying her pregnancy to term.
 This handsome hero’s adoption fee is covered by a generous pet lover and he is currently looking for his forever home.
-Click here to read the full article.
+Read the full article here.

 March 4, 2022 | KSDK – Snuggling with Shelter Pets for a Good Cause